Henry Norton Morgan

 Henry Norton "Harry" Morgan and Ophia Ufrates "Opha" Rider were married August 27, 1885, in Philipsburg, Granite Co., Montana Territory.

-Henry Norton "Harry" Morgan and Ophia Ufrates "Opha" (Rider) Morgan had possibly ten children:
+Henry Norton "Harry" Morgan and Ophia Ufrates "Opha" (Rider) Morgan possibly had ten children:

 1. Daughter 1 Morgan: Born about 1886 in Philipsburg, Granite Co., Montana Territory; Died before 1900 in Unknown.